Sunday, December 22, 2024

 A typical serving of lean beef stew (6 ounces) contains around 250-300 calories, 20-25 grams of protein, and 10-15 grams of fat.
 It also provides a good source of iron, zinc, and vitamin B12, making it a healthy and nutritious meal.

-See also Beef Stew Blue Cheese
+See also What Veg Goes With Beef Stew

 Additionally, lean beef stew is a great source of potassium, which is essential for maintaining healthy blood pressure levels and proper muscle function.
 A serving of lean beef stew can provide up to 15% of the recommended daily intake of potassium.